ericmjl/protein-systematic-characterization/papers/bayesian-ht-analysis.md

 key points:
 - simple framework for analysis
 - accompanying software that loads CSV files
-- instructions on how to use
+- instructions on how to use software

 # Introduction